 The percentage of MOV funding available for each category/subcategory (see MOV Table 1 below) multiplied by the provincial MOV component, determines the provincial funding for that factor.

-Each school board's projected MOV^1 component is set out in the funding regulation.
+Each school board's projected MOV1 component is set out in the Core Ed regulation.